-As a diver you are likely to be spending most of your time underwater when you are on a trip.
-But you would be missing an amazing opportunity if you visit Bali and don’t take the time out to explore some of the island’s other attractions - those above the surface of the sea.
+As a diver, you'll likely want to spend as much time as possible underwater during a trip.
+But you would be missing an amazing opportunity if you visit Bali and don’t make time to explore some of the island’s other attractions – those above the surface of the sea.